 Our dementia elderly care professionals have taken care of a wide variety of Alzheimer’s patients, from those who are sweet and kind to those who are deeply frustrated.LEARN MORE

-It’s best to call the location closest to where care is needed.
-This way, the care coordinators and office staff are familiar with the caregivers and can provide the most fitting caregiver for you.
-All our offices work together as one team.
+While all our offices work together as a team, it’s best to contact the location closest to where care is needed.
+The care coordinators and office staff are familiar with the available pool of local caregivers and can select the most compatible candidates for you.

 1) Check out Museum Row – Located in Garden City, this education metroplex is a destination for The Long Island Children’s Museum, The Nassau Firefighter’s museum, The Cradle of Aviation Museum, and The Nassau County Veterans Museum.
 You could easily fill a few days learning about everything from earth and science to F-14 planes.